 A bit more about Sunberries:

-Sunberries grow like the other Physalis in our collection.
+Sunberries grow like other Solanum varieties (e.g. tomatoes).
 Start them like tomatoes (see ‘How to Plant’ below).
-Although we have found that Sunberries don’t like being planted in pots (perhaps because of their more wild nature).
+Although we have found that Sunberries don’t like to be planted in pots (perhaps because of their more wild nature and root system).

-The purple speckles on the berries and berry coverings, as well as on the stems and leaves, indicate anthocyanin – that wonderful antioxidant that is so good for us.
+The purple speckles on the berries (and berry coverings, as well as on the stems and leaves), indicate anthocyanin – that amazing antioxidant that is so good for us.
 You benefit from the anthocyanins when you eat the berries.

 How to Plant: Similar to tomatoes start indoors 8 weeks before the date of last frost.
 Sow seeds 5 mm (¼ inch) deep in individual pots.
 A heat mat will help germination, but Physalis species can take 1-3 weeks to germinate.
 Transplant outside when nighttime temperatures are consistently 10C or warmer.
 We suggest transplanting Sunberries into the garden rather than in pots as explained above.